TeamMGE/GenomeBioinformaticsCourse/_episodes/90-COOIII.md

 ## Determine structural variants using sequence-read mapping (~120 min)
 So far, we made use of genome assemblies and whole-genome alignments to identify large-scale chromosomal rearrangemnents.
 However, high-quality genome assemblies that allow whole-genome alignments to an sufficient level are very often not available for multiple individuals or strains of the same species.
 Genomic re-sequencing of a large number of different individuals (e.g. humans), cultivars (e.g. crops), or strains (e.g. fungi or bacteria) has become an important approach to study the genetic diversity between individual within a population.
 These approaches typically sequence genomes with short-read sequencing technologies (e.g. Illumina).
 Short-read data is then not assembled into a genome sequence but is mapped onto a single reference genome to identify genetic variation.
 The mapping of the short-read data provides information about the nucleotide diversity in the population, e.g. the number of single-nucleotide polymorphisms.
 Furthermore, short-read sequencing data allows to analyze the mapping patterns to identify structural variations in the re-sequenced indidviduals/isolates compared with the reference genome assembly.

-We will be using sequencing data from *S. cerevisia*e strain UWOPS03-461.4 to identify structural variations compared to the *S. cerevisiae* S288C long-read genome assembly.
+We will be using sequencing data from *S. cerevisiae* strain UWOPS03-461.4 to identify structural variations compared to the *S. cerevisiae* S288C long-read genome assembly.
 To identify structual variant we will **i)** map the reads to the genome assembly, and **ii)** use bioinformatics programms that exploit mapping information to identify structural variants (see Mahmoud and colleagues, [Fig. 1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1828-7).

-Use commands including ls and pwd to localize llumina short-read sequencing data of strain UWOPS03-461.4 in the data storage folder.
-Then create a symbolic link to your own folder with the ln -s command.
+Use commands including ls and pwd to localize llumina short-read sequencing data of strain UWOPS03-461.4 in the data storage folder (**~/data_bb3bcg20**).
+Then create a symbolic link to your own folder with the `ln -s` command.

 To be able to identify structural variants, we first need to map the sequencing data (the reads) to the referene genome.
 A commonly used tool to map sequencing reads to a reference genome assembly is `bwa`.